crbknight/LOL_Item_Patch_Comparison/README.md

 ## How to Use

+Clone the repo by inputting the command `https://github.com/crbknight/LOL_Item_Patch_Comparison.git` into your CMD terminal.

 After generating two `.csv` files using [this](https://github.com/crbknight/LOL_Item_Analyzer) tool, copy the new patch into the folder called `new_patch` and the old patch into the folder called `old_patch`.
 Then simply run the code to recieve an `output.txt` file with all of the changes.